Zeulenroda-Triebes

 Zeulenroda-Triebes is situated in the south of Greiz in the mountains of the Thuringian Slate Mountains (Thüringer Schiefergebirge), on the border with Saxony.
 The population of Zeulenroda-Triebes in 2006 was about 18,000.
 The largest company is Bauerfeind AG.
 The most famous sight in the town is the neoclassical town hall, built in 1827.
 Zeulenroda-Triebes is also known for the International Thuringia Women's Cycling Tour.

 Zeulenroda unt Bf station lies on the Werdau–Mehltheuer railway.

 History

-Zeulenroda was mentioned in a document as early as 1325.
+Zeulenroda was mentioned in a document for a Saalburg convent as early as 1325, in Medieval Latin as Zulenrode.
 The village became a town in 1438.
 Zeulenroda belonged to the principality of the House of Reuss Elder Line for several centuries.
 On April 16, 1945 the United States Army took over Zeulenroda without a battle.
 On July 1 the Red Army occupied the town.
 In 1949 Zeulenroda and Triebes became a part of the German Democratic Republic.
 After German reunification in 1990, the Free State of Thuringia was reestablished.
 Zeulenroda merged with Triebes in 2006.
 The new name of the town is Zeulenroda-Triebes.